Date: 14 January 2014. Pelican Visits Algae.

 a mere four pounds,

-there are times when my First Mate forgets she's a well-behaved Papillon.
+there are times when my First Mate forgets she is a well-behaved Papillon.

 Pensacola, Florida.